peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 -02

-* Name of the draft changed from `OAuth Status Attestations` to `OAuth Status Assertions`
+* Name of the draft changed from `OAuth Status Attestations` to `OAuth Status Assertions`.